 Some municipalities have passed TDM ordinances that require new developments to estimate travel demand, establish trip reduction targets, and commit to implementing TDM strategies, then report on performance.
-Municipalities that have done this include: Arlington County, VA; Cambridge, MA; Contra Costa County, CA; Alexandria, VA; Montgomery County, MD; Rockville, MD; Buffalo, NY; and San Francisco, CA. For example, the City of Buffalo's TDM Policy Guide requires most new developments over 5,000 square feet and major renovations over 50,000 square feet to prepare TDM plans which commit to strategies that reduce the site's estimated vehicle trips and parking demand by 10%-20%.
-Implementation status reports to the City are required six months after occupancy and then every two years.4 The City of Pittsburgh requires TDM plans for developments that are within certain zones or meet specific trip generation criteria.
+Municipalities that have done this include: Arlington County, VA; Cambridge, MA; Contra Costa County, CA; Alexandria, VA; Montgomery County, MD; Rockville, MD; Buffalo, NY; and San Francisco, CA. The City of Pittsburgh requires TDM plans for developments that are within certain zones or meet specific trip generation criteria.

-4.4 Priority: Establish development incentive programs for TOD and III for incorporating TDM
+Priority: Establish development incentive programs for TOD and for incorporating TDM